An Unforgettable Duke Experience

 Undergraduates from any major are welcome to study at the Marine Lab.
 Courses fulfill a wide variety of general education requirements and are cross listed with other disciplines such as engineering, public policy and neuroscience.

 The fall semester is a traditional schedule starting in August and ending in December, with one full week for fall break.

 Spring semester is scheduled in five blocks, each running about three and half weeks.
 Travel courses are offered in each block (extra costs apply), as well as Beaufort-based options.

 The two five-week summer terms feature a suite of experiential marine science courses as well as organic chemistry, calculus, statistics and physics.

 Use your Duke financial aid.
 Duke University students who receive financial aid can apply their aid to study at the Marine Lab and enroll in travel courses.
 Summer tuition scholarships and residential advisor positions are also available.

-Who Studies at DUML?
+Who Studies at the marine lab?

 Enrollment is open to all college undergraduates.
 Students from other institutions are also welcome to study with us.